Venyx Injury Law Logo Colorado personal injury firm lower fee

 Every percentage point of fault assigned to you reduces your recovery.
 Keeping that number as low as the facts allow is one of the most important things we do.

-No case value can be assessed without knowing your specific facts — the insurance available, the severity of your injuries, the strength of the liability evidence, and the comparative fault picture.
-What I can tell you is that left-turn motorcycle crashes tend to produce serious injuries and strong liability, which is a combination that supports full and fair compensation when the case is built correctly from the start.
+No case value can be assessed without knowing your specific facts: the insurance available, the severity of your injuries, the strength of the liability evidence, and the comparative fault picture.
+Left-turn motorcycle crashes tend to produce serious injuries and strong liability, which is a combination that supports full and fair compensation when the case is built correctly from the start.

 What to Do After a Left-Turn Crash in Denver

-The first hours after a crash determine how much evidence gets preserved.
-Do these things if you're physically able to.
+The first hours determine how much evidence gets preserved.
+Do these five things if you're physically able to.

 1